kubernetes-retired/external-storage/docs/deployment.md

 ### Outside of Kubernetes - container

-The container is going to need to run with `out-of-cluster` set true and one of `master` or `kubeconfig` set.
+The container is going to need to run with one of `master` or `kubeconfig` set.
 For the `kubeconfig` argument to work, the config file needs to be inside the container somehow.
 This can be done by copying the kubeconfig file into the folder where the Dockerfile is and adding a line like `COPY config /config` to the Dockerfile before building the image.

-Run nfs-provisioner with `provisioner` equal to the name you decided on, `out-of-cluster` set true and one of `master` or `kubeconfig` set.
+Run nfs-provisioner with `provisioner` equal to the name you decided on, and one of `master` or `kubeconfig` set.
 It needs to be run with capabilities `SYS_ADMIN` and `DAC_READ_SEARCH`.

 ```
-$ docker run --cap-add SYS_ADMIN --cap-add DAC_READ_SEARCH wongma7/nfs-provisioner:latest -provisioner=matthew/nfs -out-of-cluster=true -kubeconfig=/config
+$ docker run --cap-add SYS_ADMIN --cap-add DAC_READ_SEARCH wongma7/nfs-provisioner:latest -provisioner=matthew/nfs -kubeconfig=/config
 ```

 or

 ```
-$ docker run --cap-add SYS_ADMIN --cap-add DAC_READ_SEARCH wongma7/nfs-provisioner:latest -provisioner=matthew/nfs -out-of-cluster=true -master=http://172.17.0.1:8080
+$ docker run --cap-add SYS_ADMIN --cap-add DAC_READ_SEARCH wongma7/nfs-provisioner:latest -provisioner=matthew/nfs -master=http://172.17.0.1:8080
 ```

 ### Outside of Kubernetes - binary

 Running nfs-provisioner in this way allows it to manipulate exports directly on the host machine.
 It runs assuming the host is already running either NFS Ganesha or a kernel NFS server, depending on how the `use-ganesha` flag is set.
 Use with caution.

-Run nfs-provisioner with `provisioner` equal to the name you decided on, `out-of-cluster` set true, one of `master` or `kubeconfig` set, `run-server` set false, and `use-ganesha` set according to how the NFS server is running on the host.
+Run nfs-provisioner with `provisioner` equal to the name you decided on, one of `master` or `kubeconfig` set, `run-server` set false, and `use-ganesha` set according to how the NFS server is running on the host.
 It probably needs to be run as root.

 ```
-$ sudo ./nfs-provisioner -provisioner=matthew/nfs -out-of-cluster=true -kubeconfig=/config -run-server=false -use-ganesha=false
+$ sudo ./nfs-provisioner -provisioner=matthew/nfs -kubeconfig=/config -run-server=false -use-ganesha=false
 ```

 or

 ```
-$ sudo ./nfs-provisioner -provisioner=matthew/nfs -out-of-cluster=true -master=http://172.17.0.1:8080 -run-server=false -use-ganesha=false
+$ sudo ./nfs-provisioner -provisioner=matthew/nfs -master=http://172.17.0.1:8080 -run-server=false -use-ganesha=false
 ```

 ---